This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Best Spotting Scopes with Ranging Reticles

-Spotting scopes with a reticle are hardly new optics to the market, but they’re definitely not as commonplace as their plain spotter siblings.
+Spotting scopes with a reticle are hardly new optics to the market, but they're definitely not as commonplace as standard spotting scopes.

 But, you still might be wondering, why on earth would you need a reticle?
 It's a good question since you're technically not using the spotter to make your shot, you depend on your rifle scope for that.
 But, why couldn't you give it such a role if it could dish out the numbers you need?